How to Convert U-100 Insulin in Units to Milliliters

 Communicating with Your Veterinarian

 IMPORTANT: Make sure that you communicate with your veterinarian prior to any changes.
-It is important that he or she knows exactly how much insulin your dog or cat is getting.
+It is important that they know exactly how much insulin your dog or cat is getting.
 Because of the “conversion,” you need to be sure to tell them the type of insulin and strength (U-100 or U-40), the type of insulin syringe (U-40 or U-100), and the amount, so that they can determine the actual amount of insulin your pet is getting.
 It is also vital to see your veterinarian regularly for urinalysis, blood testing, and assessment of your pet’s overall health.
 Pet insurance coverage may provide assistance with costs related to examination, medication, and general treatment for diabetes.

 A U-100 insulin syringe (orange cap on top) and a 1 ml regular syringe (bottom).